oleg-yaroshevskiy/quest_qa_labeling/README.md

 `sh bash/training/train1b_train_bert_stackx_lang_model.sh` – this runs BERT language model fine-tuningwith StackExchange data from the previous step (`input/qa_stackexchange_cleaned.csv`).

 This script writes model checkpoints and training logs to `input/stackx-base-cased`, the following two BERT models use this checkpoint.
 The checkpoint is also shared as `stackx-base-cased.tar.gz` in the [archive](https://tinyurl.com/t9bjvlm).
+To go on reproducing results, it's better to unzip contents of `stackx-base-cased.tar.gz` into `input/stackx-base-cased`.

 ### 2. Generating pseudo-labels